Caneryy/availproject.github.io/docs/operate/basics.md

 2023-11-27 16:26:31 👤 Role: FULL
 ```

-The first two and forth line tells us that we are runing Avail Node v1.8.3 with the Development chain.
-This is exactly as we wanted, so far so good.
+The first, second, and fourth lines indicate that we're running Avail Node v1.8.3 with the Development chain—exactly what we wanted.

-The fifth line, `🏷  Node name: cagey-owl-5997 `, says the name of our node is `cagey-owl-5997` which isn't that bad but not what we wanted.
-We will change that in a bit.
+The fifth line, `🏷  Node name: cagey-owl-5997`, shows our node name as `cagey-owl-5997`, which isn't ideal.
+We'll change that shortly.

-The last line, `👤 Role: FULL`, says that we are running our node in Full mode.
-Nodes in Full mode cannot produce blocks so this is something as well that we want change.
+The last line, `👤 Role: FULL`, reveals that our node is in Full mode, meaning it can't produce blocks.
+We'll address that too.

 ### Changing Name

-To change our name we can use the `--name` flag.
-Let's try it out.
-Before that Make sure that you stopped your node by doing Ctrl-C. After that let's rerun it with a new flag and use a more catchy name:
+To change our node's name, use the `--name` flag.
+Before proceeding, make sure to stop your node with Ctrl-C. Now, let's rerun it with a more appealing name:

 ```bash
 ./data-avail --chain dev --name KingMagnifico